-Applicants must submit one of the following:
+writing Sample Applicants must submit one of the following: or GRE Scores

 - Writing Sample: a 7- to 15-page paper recently written in an upper-level seminar in English or a related area of study. - GRE general and subject area scores.